edoweb/regal-vagrant-centos7/README.md

 # About

 This repository provides a working vagrant config to create a centos7 virtualbox with a running regal backend installed.
 If fully installed, all regal endpoints can be made available under `https://api.localhost` on your host machine.
-The underlying sources are provided as eclipse projects in a shared folder.
+The virtualbox will autmoatically provide the source code of all running regal components in a shared folder together with eclipse project files.
+You can import those projects directly to your eclipse IDE on your host system.

 # Prerequisites